markjnkim/intro-vue/lesson_plan.md

     SUBMIT
     `v-on:click.once`
     `v-on:click.prevent`  `event.preventDefault()`
+    `v-on:keyup.enter`

-Make sure students understand the availability of other events as well like `keyUp` and `mouseover`
+Make sure students understand the availability of other events as well like `keyup` and `mouseover`

 * Call on students to answer the following questions one at time, filling in gaps in their explanations as necessary: